Kamps-Duac/kording/README.md

  - Separate out the Picker into it's own controller, that controlls the scale via service.
  - [X] How should the scale picker be displayed? - for now as a modal dialog
  - [ ] Need to fix the scales that throw exception in Vexflow - this is an issue with the key signature logic.
+ 	- [ ] This is caused by 'x' in teoria instead of '##' like in VexFlow.
+Should show accidentals on each note instead of as key signature.
+Or could only show key signature next to notes with double accidental.
  - [ ] Change the scale renderer from checking page size and rendereing to making a reasonable size scale, converting to image, then applying responsive size to the image.

 ## Example